Stephens Lake Park

 Stephens Lake Park is a park located in Columbia, Missouri.
-Dating back to the early 19th century, the park contains structures that were built using slave labor.

 Today it serves as an arboretum with a lake, and a park spanning 116 acres.
-It is often used as a live music venue..
+It is often used as a live music venue with the Roots N Blues Festival taking place here every year.

+In the early 1800s the David Gordon House and Collins Log Cabin were built upon the land.
+A century later Stephens College purchased the land from the Gordon family.
+During the start of the 21st century, the city purchased the land and opened it to the public.